wang-yongpan/BinEnhance/Readme.md

     return funcname
 ```

-And then run whitening_transformation.py to reduce the dimension of embeddings.
+Then, run whitening_transformation.py to reduce the dimension of the embeddings.

 ```python
 python whitening_transformation.py --input-dir xxx --output-dir xxx --dimension xxx